Near-Optimal Reinforcement Learning with Shuffle Differential Privacy: Algorithm Design

 \section{Algorithm Design}

 In this section, we introduce a generic algorithmic framework, \emph{Shuffle Differentially Private Policy Elimination} (SDP-PE, Algorithm \ref{algo: Private Batch-based Policy Elimination}).
-Unlike existing private RL algorithms that rely on the \emph{optimism in the face of uncertainty} principle \cite{vietri2020private,garcelon2021local}, SDP-PE builds on the \emph{policy elimination} idea from \cite{qiao2022sample,zhang2022near}, which extends action elimination from bandits~\cite{evendar06a} to RL.
+Unlike existing private RL algorithms that rely on the \emph{optimism in the face of uncertainty} principle \cite{vietri2020private,garcelon2021local}, SDP-PE builds on the \emph{policy elimination} idea from \cite{qiao2022sample,zhang2022near}, extending action elimination from bandits~\cite{evendar06a} to RL.

 As illustrated in Figure~\ref{fig: SDP-PE}, SDP-PE operates in a sequence of stages with exponentially increasing batch sizes, where $\batchlength_\batchindx:=2^\batchindx$ for $\batchindx=1,\dots,\batchnumber$ and $\batchnumber = \cO(\log\episodetotal)$.
 Within each stage, the algorithm maintains a set of ``active" policies ($\policyset$) and follows a three-step procedure: \textit{Crude Exploration}, \textit{Fine Exploration}, and \textit{Policy Elimination}.
 The process begins by broadly exploring the environment to build a preliminary model.
 This model then guides a more refined exploration phase to gather higher-quality data and keep low regret.
 Finally, using this refined data, it constructs private confidence bounds on the value of each active policy and eliminates any policy that is provably sub-optimal.
 This cycle of explore-refine-eliminate repeats across stages.
 As the algorithm proceeds and the batch sizes grow, the confidence intervals shrink, ensuring that only near-optimal policies remain.